-Amdocs Ltd., (DOX) the world's largest billing and customer service software company by sales (DOX), said it won a new contract from European cable operator UPC Broadband Holding BV to upgrade its customer management system.
+Amdocs Ltd., (DOX:US) the world's largest billing and customer service software company by sales (DOX:US), said it won a new contract from European cable operator UPC Broadband Holding BV to upgrade its customer management system.

 Amsterdam-based UPC Broadband, a unit of Liberty Global Inc., will use Amdocs system to improve business operations and roll out new services more quickly, Brian Shepherd, president of Amdocs Broadband Cable and Satellite said in a phone interview from Charlotte, North Carolina.
 He declined to give financial details.

 The company will initially deploy its new system in Romania and Switzerland, it said in a PRNewswire statement today.